junxit/us-congress-bills-117/bill.md

 # H.R.
 3919

-> To ensure that the Federal Communications Commission does not approve radio frequency devices that pose a national security risk.
+> To ensure that the Federal Communications Commission prohibits authorization of radio frequency devices that pose a national security risk.

 ## § 1.
 Short title